-In July, Anne took to Instagram to comment on the tragic murder of a woman who happened to be black.
+In July, actress Anne Hathaway took to Instagram to comment on the tragic murder of a woman who happened to be black.
 She took the opportunity to teach all white people about their privilege (here):

 “The murder of Nia Wilson- may she rest in the power and peace she was denied here- is unspeakable AND MUST NOT be met with silence.
 She is not a hash tag; she was a black woman and she was murdered in cold blood by a white man.
 White people- including me, including you- must take into the marrow of our privileged bones the truth that ALL black people fear for their lives DAILY in America and have done so for GENERATIONS.
 White people DO NOT have equivalence for this fear of violence.
 Given those givens, we must ask our (white)selves- how ‘decent’ are we really?
 Not in our intent, but in our actions?
 In our lack of action?”

 Therefore, all white people have power and privilege, and all fearing-for-their-lives black people do not.

 To me, such a comment sounds as if the person making it 1) Has never known poor whites and 2) Doesn’t associate with any black colleagues (who can, of course, be powerful and — in the case of movie stardom — privileged).

 Anne, by the way, is worth $35 million.

 In response to the storming of the border Sunday, she provided the following analysis on Instagram:

 My country gassed children.